thedev-id/thedev.id/README.md

 - Fork this repo.
 - Set a custom domain to your [GitHub Pages](https://pages.github.com).
 - Add your subdomain under `subdomains.json` file.
-> Make sure you add your subdomain in the alphabetical order.
+  > Make sure to add subdomain in the alphabetical order.
 - Send Pull Request.